 Note: You may need to switch to manual tax calculations if your primary business address is located in a non-EU country.

 You can generate tax invoices in your store using the default invoice template.
 The default invoice meets the standard invoicing requirements.
 You can preview it in your dashboard, go to Settings > Invoice.

-After shipping products to a buyer, you can get a printed copy of the order to send it to your customer as an invoice.
+After shipping products to a buyer, you can get a printed copy of the order to send to your customer as an invoice.

 To get a printed copy of an order:

 - In your dashboard, go to My Sales > Orders.